by James Kraus

 After World War II, Panhard developed a radially finned aluminium brake drum that doubled as the wheel centre with a bolted-on steel rim supporting the tyre.

-In 1961, Pontiac introduced their version of the aluminium integrated wheel/brake drum.
-The separate steel rims were secured to the finned centres by eight chrome-plated acorn nuts.
-These wheels were a fairly expensive and rare option sought after by collectors today.
+In 1960, Pontiac introduced their version of the aluminium integrated wheel and brake drum.
+Separate steel rims were secured to the finned aluminium centres by eight chrome-plated acorn nuts.
+Available through 1968, these were an expensive and rare option now sought after by collectors.
 Like the earlier Panhard and Cadillac wheels, these had a centre cap large enough to cover the mounting lugs.

 Ever the innovator, Carlo Abarth began offering a variety of magnesium wheels manufactured by Campagnolo on most Abarth models in 1962.